Margaret Hamilton (actress): Early life

 In December 1929, she starred in a musical vaudeville act titled Heartrending and Humorous Songs of 1840, 1890, and 1929.
-Before she turned to acting exclusively, her parents insisted she attend Wheelock College in Boston, which she did, later becoming a kindergarten teacher.
+Before she turned to acting exclusively, her parents insisted she attend Wheelock College in Boston, Massachusetts, which she did, later becoming a kindergarten teacher.

 Film career

 Hamilton made her screen debut as Helen Hallam in the MGM film adaptation Another Language (1933) starring Helen Hayes and Robert Montgomery, having previously originated the role of Helen Hallam on Broadway.
 She went on to appear in These Three (1936), Saratoga, You Only Live Once, When's Your Birthday?, Nothing Sacred (all 1937), The Adventures of Tom Sawyer (1938), Mae West's My Little Chickadee (with W. C. Fields, 1940), and The Sin of Harold Diddlebock, with Harold Lloyd, 1947.
 She strove to work as much as possible to support herself and her son.
 She never put herself under contract to any one studio and was paid $1,000 a week ($ in today's money).

 Hamilton co-starred opposite Buster Keaton and Richard Cromwell in a 1940s spoof of the long-running local melodrama The Drunkard, titled The Villain Still Pursued Her.

 Later in the decade, she played the part of Mrs. Theresa Appleby, co-starring with Tom Conway and Richard Cromwell in a little-known and now partially lost film noir, titled Bungalow 13 (1948).
 She continued appearing in supporting film roles until the early 1950s and sporadically thereafter.

 Hamilton played a heavily made-up witch opposite Bud Abbott and Lou Costello in Comin' Round the Mountain.
 Hamilton's character goes toe-to-toe with Costello's; each with voodoo dolls representing each other.
 She appeared uncredited in Joseph L. Mankiewicz's People Will Talk (1951) as Sarah Pickett.
 In 1960, producer/director William Castle cast Hamilton as a housekeeper in his 13 Ghosts horror film, in which 12-year-old lead Charles Herbert's character taunts her about being a witch, including the final scene, in which she is holding a broom in her hand.

 On stage and screen, she was known for her rapid fire deadpan delivery, Midwestern accent, and her dark contralto singing voice.
 Despite standing at only five feet tall, Hamilton's commanding stage presence led to a successful career playing villains, with fans often being surprised by her slight stature.